GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 ## Conversion

-The completion of an action on an advertiser's website by a user who has previously interacted with an ad from that advertiser.
+The completion of some desired goal following action by a user.
 For example, purchase of a product or sign-up for a newsletter after clicking an ad that links to the advertiser's site.

 ## Cookie